 The railroad bridges themselves were nothing to write home about, but there are little ledges beneath each.
 Plus it’s the Amtrak line – you know, light rail?
 I grew up on Amtrak outside of New York City, so there’s a hint of nostalgia for me personally.

 Also, Columbus is a pretty cool little town with a lot of visual aesthetics to love.
 Not that I ended up in Columbus on either trip – not by a long shot.
 But the city hall, Farmers and Merchants Union Bank, (the bank is a Louis Sullivan building, for architecture aficionados) and Kurth Brewery buildings alone are worth going to Columbus to check out.
-And any trip to Columbus is incomplete without stopping at Hydro Street Brewing Company.

 What we didn’t like: